arnaudbos/i-rant/content/j-on-the-beach-malaga-2017-review.md

 of view, but that problem should not be hidden and assumptions must be validated.

-In the end, I think Kyle is a on a journey to help teams develop better software.

 {{< youtube tpbNTEYE9NQ >}}

 In the same series, I find this previous talk about Jepsen to be more